 Quality improvement nurses may also serve as clinical nurse leaders, clinical documentation specialists, quality assurance nurses, or data abstractors.
 They may work for hospitals, skilled nursing facilities, or home health agencies.

-How to get a remote nursing job
+How to get work from home nursing jobs

 Remote nursing jobs are in high demand.
 Here’s what to consider on your search:

 - Make your resume stand out.
 Read the job description on the posting and notice which words appear multiple times.
 If a skill is listed more than once, include it on your resume.
 Don’t send a generic resume.
 Tailor your resume so that it is specific to the job you’re applying for.

 - Reach out to the recruiter or hiring manager.
 Send an email letting them know you applied and attach your resume.

 - Consider getting a Bachelor of Science in Nursing (BSN) degree.
 To stay competitive and stand apart from the crowd of applicants.
 You could also consider getting your MSN in a specialization of your choice.

 3 keys for success for working a remote nursing job

 As we all know, the COVID-19 pandemic caused a large shift in the workforce.
 Specifically, many, many more people are now working remotely and that trend seems to be permanent, including online jobs for nursing.
 Online nursing jobs can come with challenges and distractions that are absent in the clinic (or office).
 Here are a few work-from-home tips to help you navigate these new waters:

 - Time management/organization: Structure your days!
 It is important to organize the hours of your day to remain on schedule, optimize production, and maintain a healthy work-life balance.
 To successfully work from home, it will be extremely beneficial to create to-do lists, set goals, use smart phone apps to help you track your responsibilities, and make sure you build in time for you to take a break.
 The better structured your days are, the better you’ll be at working from home (assuming you stick to it!).